daavidrgz/keep-plus/README.md

 <summary><strong>&nbsp;O V E R V I E W &nbsp;👁️‍🗨️</strong></summary>
 <br>

+**Important note**: As there is no "Register" functionality implemented, it's recommended to use the "Log In with Google" button.
+Much more secure as it's transparent to the developer, abstracting all the password-encryption mess.

 Keep Plus is a web application that allows you to create and manage simple notes with a **polished interface** and **integration with google auth**.